vippsas/vipps-ecom-api/vipps-ecom-api.md

 (and _only_ "INTENT", no parameters etc.)

-This will cause Vipps to simply close after a successful or canceled ecom payment, and fall back to the calling merchant app.
+This will cause Vipps to simply close after a successful or cancelled ecom payment, and fall back to the calling merchant app.

 The merchant app activity that resumes again (after Vipps closes) has to override onActivityResult method to pick up the thread again here.
 Example: